Skip to content

 COLLEGE LEVEL EXAMINATION PROGRAM (CLEP) CREDIT

 The College Level Examination Program allows individuals to test out of introductory college level courses.
 CLEP offers 34 exams in over 2,000 testing centers nationwide and available to complete virtually, too.
+Students enrolled at the University of Utah who receive a passing score on approved CLEP exams found in the equivalency guides below can earn 3 or more credit hours per exam.
+Credit is not awarded if duplicated by previous coursework or exams.

 MORE INFORMATIONCLEP EXAM EQUIVALENCY GUIDES